By Steve Holland

 A source close to Trump said the president was not expected to take that step, which likely would draw a swift court challenge from Democrats.
 Instead he will urge a congressional committee to work out a border security deal by Feb.
 15.

-Trump continued to push his wall in a tweet earlier on Tuesday, vowing to “build a Human Wall if necessary.”
+Trump continued to push his in a tweet earlier on Tuesday, vowing to “build a Human Wall if necessary.”

 SCHUMER SEES CHAOS